justinedelson/pgehello/anatomy.md

 #### Update Button Handler

 The one significant piece of JavaScript code is the click event handler for the Check for Update button described above.
-This script is initialized with the `CQ.mobile.contentUpdate` function as well as the global Zepto object, which is part of the `cq.mobile.content-sync` Client Library.
-The script first reads the `data-content-package-name` attribute on the root `html` element (see above) and calls the `contentUpdate` function to create a new instance of the Content Update object, called `contentUpdater`.
+This script is initialized with the `CQ.mobile.contentUpdate` function as well as the global Zepto object, which is part of the `cq.mobile.content-sync-2` Client Library.
+The script first reads the `data-content-package-name` and `data-application-name` attributes on the root `html` element (see above) and calls the `contentUpdate` function to create a new instance of the Content Update object, called `contentUpdater`.
 It then registers a click handler for the button.

 When the button is clicked, `contentUpdater.isContentPackageUpdateAvailable()` is called with the content package name retrieved from the `data-content-package-name` attribute.
 This function (as its name suggests) checks with the AEM publish environment to see if an updated version of the named content package is available.
 Based on the response, the function will call the provided callback function.
 If there is an update available, the user is prompted to install the update.
 This prompt is performed using the [Cordova Dialogs Plugin](https://github.com/apache/cordova-plugin-dialogs).